silicann/blickwerk-boot/README.md

    * [`elftosb`](https://github.com/eewiki/elftosb)
    * [`mxsboot`](http://www.denx.de/wiki/U-Boot/), a deb package named imx28-mxsboot
      is part of this repository
-2. If you haven’t already, run `make dist-deb` to build the deb packages
-3. Run `scripts/image.sh create /path/to/a/linux-image-wurzelwerk-imx28-$variant.deb`
+2. Run `scripts/image.sh create /path/to/a/linux-image-wurzelwerk-imx28-$variant.deb`
    as root or via sudo
-4. That’s it!
+3. That’s it!
 There’s an `.img` file next to the `.deb` that you can now write to an SD card.

 ## Todos

 * deb packages are set to Architecture=all which indicates that they are architecture independent (they are not).
-This is an easy work-around to support cross-compilation on other platforms.
+This is an easy but dirty work-around to support cross-compilation on other platforms.

 ## Legal